lsst-dm/dmtn-057/index.rst

 - The :ref:`metadata-based architecture<arch-metadata>` can be translated to SuperTask easily, once the metadata system itself is fixed to allow immutable tasks.
   The proposed ``ComputeMetricsTask`` could be partially or wholly replaced by ``ExecutionFramework``.
-- The :ref:`direct measurement architecture<arch-direct>` could be adapted by making each task's ``Job`` part of its return value rather than an attribute.
-  It would make ``ExecutionFramework`` responsible for combining measurements for multiple units of work and dealing with cross-Task metrics.
-- The :ref:`observer-based architecture<arch-observer>` would struggle with immutable tasks, as observers cannot alter a ``run`` method's return value the way decorators can.
-  There would likely need to be a static singleton object responsible for collecting ``Measurements`` as they are made by different tasks.
+- The :ref:`direct measurement<arch-direct>` and :ref:`dataset-based<arch-direct>` architectures would not require special adaptation, although the latter may need code changes to make use of the third-generation Butler.
-  The architecture as presented would also struggle with the effective statelessness of tasks.
+- The :ref:`observer-based architecture<arch-observer>` as presented would struggle with the effective statelessness of tasks, because ``run`` would need to be responsible for providing information to factories.
 - The :ref:`visitor-based architecture<arch-visitor>` would require that pipelines ensure visitors are passed to each high-level task in the pipeline.
   It's not clear how this would affect the Pipeline framework's flexibility.
   The architecture would not be able to handle stateless tasks, however, as there is no other way to pass task information to a visitor.

-The observer- and visitor-based architecture will adapt the worst to the SuperTask framework, while the metadata and direct-measurement architectures will have relatively little difficulty.
+The observer- and visitor-based architecture will adapt the worst to the SuperTask framework, while the other three will have relatively little difficulty.

 .. _summary: